And kids who grow up in a home where parents smoke are more likely to become smokers too.

 How Can Parents Protect Kids From Secondhand Smoke?

 There are fewer smokers now than in years past.
-But chances are that someone in
+Chances are, though, that someone

-your family or someone you know still smokes.
-But it's never healthy for kids to breathe
+in your family or someone you know still smokes.
+But it's never healthy for kids to

-in tobacco smoke.
-Even occasional or brief exposures can take a toll on the body.
+breathe in tobacco smoke.
+Even occasional or brief exposures can take a toll on the

 These two rules can help protect your kids (and yourself!) from secondhand smoke:

 No smoking inside the house: Smokers should go outside, away

 from other people, especially kids and pregnant women.
 Smoke lingers in the air hours